JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Experiments

 In Section \ref{sec:partAlg}, we propose a binary search-based (BS-based) partitioning algorithm for 1 dimension that is much more efficient.
 In this experiment, we compare the accuracy and time cost of the BS-based algorithm with the dynamic programming-based partitioning algorithm used by PASS on the Intel Wireless dataset.
 We implement the BS-based algorithm in Python in our code base of PASS for a fair comparison.
 We measure the time cost in seconds of each partitioning algorithm given different number of partitions, we also compare the median relative error of the PASS variation over 2000 randomly generate queries.

-The result can be found in Table \ref{tbl:partition}, we vary the number of partitions from 16 to 128, as we increase the number of partitions, the sample size used by the algorithms also increase.
-We notice that the time cost of the DP-based algorithm increase drastically\footnote{Because we use a larger sample size than what we used in \cite{liang2021combining}, the time cost of the DP algorithm increases and the accuracy improves from what we reported in \cite{liang2021combining}.} with the number of partitions while the time cost of the BS-based algorithm increase slightly.
+The result can be found in Table \ref{tbl:partition}.
+We vary the number of partitions from 16 to 128, as we increase the number of partitions, the sample size used by the algorithms also increase.
+We notice that the time cost of the DP-based algorithm increase drastically with the number of partitions while the time cost of the BS-based algorithm increase slightly.
 On the accuracy side, the DP-based algorithm does lead to a lower error but the BS-based algorithm also introduce good accuracy.
 Overall, we believe the BS-based algorithm is more scalable than the DP-based algorithm and it provides favorable trade-off between cost and accuracy.